Kronk: Yeah. Weird...

 - The Emperor: Obviously.

 - Even Evil Has Standards: Hilariously played with in the case of Kronk's Shoulder Devil, when Yzma reveals that not only does she hold the lowest opinion of Kronk possible, but also that she never liked his spinach puffs!
-NEVER!Shoulder Devil: That's it! [cocks trident like shotgun] She's going down!
+NEVER!Shoulder Devil: That's it! [cocks pitchfork like shotgun] She's going down!

 - Everybody Knew Already: "Yzma's got that (fingernote quotes) 'secret' lab."